-Thermomix Macaroni Cheese – a classic winter warmer and an easy weekday meal for the whole family to enjoy.
+A classic winter warmer, this Thermomix Macaroni Cheese with Crispy Pancetta is an easy weekday meal for the whole family to enjoy.

 - 20 g olive oil

 - a few breadcrumbs to sprinkle on top (optional)

 For the Cheese Sauce